LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 \- Issue with two people turning up - didn’t read instructions

-\- website doesn’t have the information they want, could reduce calls

-\- (Luiza - got a similar sense of ‘can I just talk to someone that knows what they’re talking about’.
-‘I’ve gone on the website but the FAQs are not specific enough for what I need - my problem is much more nuanced than the FAQs

 \- FAQs not specific enough so want to speak to someone)

-\- Objections are emotive, not going to get the answers they want

 \- Agent: why can’t council give information on land they can develop?
 Different angle